rehierl/node-tree-outliner/3-3-2-single-s.md

 * `pd' := (x+k,...,x,s) in N{+}S`
 * `(x+k) ... belongs-to ... (x) belongs-to s`

-Here, the relations used to create such a path have equivalent semantics!
+Here, the relations used to create such a path all have equivalent semantics!
-Such a path is said to be consistent.
+Such a path is said to be semantically consistent (aka. unidirectional).

 <!-- ======================================================================= -->
-## clarification
+## derived statements

 Section `s` loosely contains any descendant of node `x`, if section `s` strictly contains node `x`.